Working in the arts and criminal justice sector

 Working in the arts and criminal justice is incredibly competitive, but can also be incredibly rewarding.
 There are many ways to work in the sector.
 For example, as an independent artist delivering workshops, as part of an arts organisation, within academia or in a prison or community setting.
 You will generally need an up to date DBS check if you are going to be working directly with vulnerable adults, although these can often be gained through your organisation if you are an employee.

 Many people gain the necessary experience by volunteering their time to an organisation or a prison.
 Try approaching organisations local to you to see if they have any vacancies.
 There are mutual benefits to volunteering – many small-scale organisations are very grateful for the time and energy volunteers are able to give, and volunteers can gain a huge amount of experience and skills in a short space of time.
-We advertise volunteering opportunities on our Opportunities page, but you might also want to search our member database to find organisations you can get in touch with directly about volunteering.
+We advertise volunteering opportunities on our Opportunities page, but you might also want to explore the Clinks directory of organisations to find organisations you can get in touch with directly about volunteering.

 Setting up your own organisation

-The Alliance runs a professional mentoring scheme, which might be suitable for you if you are new to working in the arts and criminal justice sector but already have some experience of using the arts with vulnerable or marginalised people.
+The National Criminal Justice Arts Alliance (NCJAA) runs a professional mentoring scheme, which might be suitable for you if you are new to working in the arts and criminal justice sector but already have some experience of using the arts with vulnerable or marginalised people.
 The scheme pairs new and emerging arts and criminal justice practitioners with experienced professionals to aid development and the transfer of skills and knowledge in the field.
-Click here for more information on how to get involved.
+Click here for more information on how to get involved

 If you are already working in the sector, or are looking to work in the sector, one thing is for sure, continuing your professional development and undertaking training is absolutely key.
 Due to the complex and fluid nature of working in the arts and criminal justice, you may benefit from training in a wide range of areas.
 For example, general training in using arts interventions within criminal justice settings, or specific training such as working with a particular group of offenders, or focusing on how to manage difficult situations.